Human trafficking in Georgia (country): Prosecution (2010)

-Protection
+Protection (2010)

 The Georgian government maintained its significant victim assistance efforts over the reporting period.
 The government allocated a total of $312,000 for victim assistance during the reporting period; of that, it provided $150,000 to fully fund two government-run trafficking shelters, the same amount as funded in 2008.
 These shelters provided comprehensive victim assistance, including medical aid, psychological counseling, and legal assistance.
 Victim assistance was not conditional upon cooperating with law enforcement.
 The government continued to implement a formal mechanism for its officials to identify and refer victims for assistance.
 The government identified 48 victims in 2009 and referred 15 victims for assistance, an increase from 21 trafficking victims identified in 2008.
 The government provided shelter and comprehensive assistance to 15 victims, compared with 10 victims in 2008.
 The government also made available one-time compensation payments of $650 to trafficking victims in 2009.
 However, no victims applied for the funds during the reporting period.
 Five victims were given $600 each in 2008.
 Georgian authorities provided foreign victims legal alternatives to their removal to countries where they would face hardship or retribution; the Law on Legal Status of Foreigners provided a foreign person suspected of being a victim of trafficking the right to a residence permit even if authorities could not prove beyond a reasonable doubt that the person was a victim.
 In 2009, no foreign victims requested a residence permit.
 The government cooperated with IOM and fully funded the repatriation of one foreign victim during the reporting period.
 Victims were encouraged to assist law enforcement with trafficking investigations and prosecutions; 18 victims assisted law enforcement during the reporting period.
 There were no reports that victims were penalized for unlawful acts committed as a direct result of being trafficked.